In talking to several clients this week, an interesting theme emerged. Some of the concerns I heard go like this:

-There’s nothing wrong with this model, any more than there’s anything wrong with someone who wants to continue to date for years instead of getting married.
+There’s nothing wrong with this model.
+Nothing more than there’s anything wrong with someone who wants to continue to date for years instead of getting married, anyway.

 But there is a completely different experience awaiting those who are willing to commit.

 In order to grow your business, you MUST decide and commit.

 You must decide and commit to a brand, a message, a way of working.
 If you’re smart, you also commit to a target market and a specific transformation that you provide.
 You commit to providing a certain experience for your clients, and being known for something specific in the marketplace.

 Hint: The faster you make decisions as a business owner, the more successful you can be.

 Here’s what stops people, even if they don’t know it:

 Every decision and commitment brings with it a risk of failure.